Skip to main content

 Zero to One Business Insights

 Most of us have assumptions about business and what works.
-Thiel challenges some of the most widely accepted business “wisdoms”, and challenges us to consider alternatives.
-Here’s a quick overview.
-[Do get more details in the book or our full 11-page summary].
+Thiel challenges some of the most widely accepted business wisdoms, and challenges us to consider alternatives.
+Here’s a quick overview but you can get the full details from our 14-page Zero to One summary.

 Venture capitalists (VCs) try to find, fund, and profit from promising early-stage companies.
 Unfortunately, most start-ups fail (usually soon after they start), and a few companies will drastically outperform all others.
 Hence, a good VC should only invest in companies that can potentially go from 0 to 1, and succeed at large scale.
 Likewise, all of us are investors – entrepreneurs invest time and money in their startups, and employees invest time in their career.
 The question to ask is: will what you are doing be valuable decades from now?

-The most valuable companies find and build their business upon “secrets”, i.e. what the world believes in that isn’t true.
+The most valuable companies find and build their business upon secrets, i.e. what the world believes in that isn’t true.
 For example, Airbnb and Uber saw untapped supply and unmet demand in lodging and transportation, and created businesses to address them.
 In the book, Thiel explains the importance of belief, how to find secrets and what to do with them.
-Check out our complete summary for more details).
+You can check out our complete Zero to One summary for more details.

 Being the first mover in a market can give you a headstart, but what matters is long-term cashflows, and it’s useless being the first-mover if you get dethroned later.
 It’s better to be the last mover – study the end-game, dominate a small niche and scale up to eventually develop and enjoy years of monopoly profits.